Off Brand Cereal: Bag Cereal vs. Box Cereal

-One of the ways you save money with off-brand products is with the value-oriented packaging.
+One of the ways you save money with off brand products is with the value oriented packaging.
 The big name brands spend extra on the fanciest branding and marketing — and then pass that cost right on to you.
+Today, we look at off brand cereal.
 Stick with store brands to save money!

 I like Honey Nut Cheerios, but I am simply not willing to pay extra for the name brand.
 When browsing the cereal aisle at the grocery store you’ll come across all kinds of generic alternatives to your favorite varieties, and almost all of them will save you money over the name-brand versions.

-That’s what drew me to the inexpensive Signature Select Honey Nut Toasted Oats cereal.
+That’s what drew me to the inexpensive Signature Select off brand cheeriosl.
 However, even among generics there is competition for your dollar: the boxed variety, and the bagged variety.

 Often located on opposite sides of the aisle, it can be easy to overlook the bagged cereals when confronted with the wall of brightly colored boxes dominating your view.
 I would encourage you to tear your gaze away from the temptation of the boxes, as their bagged cousins will almost always save you even more.
 I myself have made this mistake many times out of habit – after all, cereal is supposed to come in a box, right?
 If we break down the cost, however, we will see it is a habit worth breaking out of.

-Bagged Toasted Oats Cereal Lasts Longer and Costs Less
+Toasted Oats Bag Cereal Lasts Longer and Costs Less

 For a 12.25 ounce box of Signature Select Toasted Oats you will generally pay $2.49, which breaks down to 20 cents an ounce.
 But as we already know from the previous comparison, a 28 ounce bag of the same cereal breaks down to 16 cents an ounce – an additional savings of 4 cents an ounce.